 Essential Services: COVID-19

-Beginning Thursday February 18thth the following will be open to the public.
+The following City Services will be open to the public.
 Individual(s) will be required to wear a face covering and follow posted guidelines.

 City Council meetings continue virtually.
 Committee Meetings on hold for the moment.
 Council meeting agendas and minutes are available on our meeting website: brockville.civicweb.net/portal/

 Those wishing to meet with a member of staff may will require an appointment and screening.
+Appropriate face coverings must be worn inside all City facilities.
 Please consult the City’s website for staff contact information at https://brockville.com/departments

 The following facilities remain closed to the public: